fivebalanceID/Scripts/README.md

 1. Download Destop Wallet [Fivebalance Desktop Wallet](https://github.com/fivebalanceID/Wallet-FBN/raw/master/fivebalance-qt.zip) and Open the FBN Coin Desktop Wallet.
 2. Close your wallet and open the Fivebalance Appdata folder.
 Its location depends on your OS.

-- **Windows:** Press Windows+R and write %appdata% - there, open the folder Bulwark.
+- **Windows:** Press Windows+R and write %appdata% - there, open the folder Fivebalance.
 - **Linux:** Open ~/.fivebalance/

 In your appdata folder, open fivebalance.conf with a text editor and add a new line in this format to the bottom of the file: